+Time to rethink communications.
 It’s summer – at least, in the Southern Hemisphere it is.
-And a new year is a good time to prepare for the year ahead and rethink communications.
+And the New Year is a good time to prepare for the year ahead.

 6 cool tips for the hot days ahead